jameskimmel/opinions_about_tech_stuff/network stuff/Explaining IPv6 by starting from scratch.md

 Can you spot the problem already?
 Ask yourself the question, why do we assign for IPv4 the router’s IP and for IPv6 we assign the MacBook’s IP?

 Well the problem is that you only got one IPv4 from your ISP.
 So devices in your network don't have their own public IPv4.
-Instead they got a link local only IPv4 from the routers DHCP server.
+Instead they got a private IPv4 from the routers DHCP server.
 For the MacBook this is 192.168.1.2.

 IPv4:
 Let's look at the IPv4 problem from a visitor’s side.
 John’s friend Arnold wants to visit John’s blog.
 Arnold types into the URL http://john.com.